 Reporting a suspicious wild animal

 Do not hesitate to report suspicious wild animals such as raccoons, skunks and foxes.
 Do so even if you have not been in contact with these animals.
-This measure aims to prevent raccoon rabies from spreading in these regions.

 In Québec, rabies is a reportable disease.
 Laboratory workers and doctors who discover a case of rabies are required to inform public health officials.